gitmichaelqiu/OptClick/README.md

 **OptClick** is a minimal macOS app that allows you to simulate a right-click or a right-click hold by pressing the Option key.

 It will be quite helpful in **gaming with a touchpad**, as it allows you to perform left and right clicks simultaneously.

+## Usage

+When OptClick is enabled, press `option` to simulate a right-click, hold `option` to perform a right-click hold (e.g. for aiming).

+The default global hotkey for toggling OptClick is `control + R`.

+You can modify it in Settings -> Shortcuts.
+Press `esc` while changing the hotkey to disable it.

 ## Installation